M.A. Adult Learning Degree Program Planning and Prior Learning Assessment

 Note: you may not enroll for more than 21 credit hours without an approved degree program in place.

-The following are two important resources:
+The following is an important resource:

 Note: You will need Adobe Acrobat Reader to read PDF documents.
 If Acrobat Reader is not installed on your computer, you can download it for free from Adobe.
 If you are unable to use the file, please contact Graduate Student Services for assistance.